jenktam/Code-Snip/README.md

 # Code Snip
 Chrome extensions are a way of enhancing a user's behavior to automate their everyday behavior within the Google Chrome browser.
-Contemplating about the endless possibilities, my mind always finds itself wanting to automate my routine tasks.
-Everyday I find myself scouring the web for help with my debugging issues and that was how Code Snip was born.
+Contemplating about the endless possibilities, I thought about how many times I scour the web for help with technical bugs.
+It would be amazing if helpful code online could be copied with the just the click of a button instead of extra keyboard strokes or right mouse clicks.
+That was how Code Snip was born.

 # What is Code Snip?